Extending BoxCart

 Modifying Email Templates

-BoxCart sends nine different email types throughout the order lifecycle, from order confirmation to status updates.
+BoxCart sends seven different email types throughout the order lifecycle, from order confirmation to status updates.
 You can modify recipients, subjects, and email body content using filters.

 Adding or Changing Email Recipients